jaeyk/jaeyk.github.io/index.md

 ## Research agenda

 I study race, poverty, and immigration in the United States, Canada, and East Asia.
 Specifically, I am interested in investigating political participation, civic engagement, and policy implementation among marginalized populations.
 I apply behavioral and data sciences to examine how political and administrative systems marginalize certain groups of people.
 Additionally, I analyze how these marginalized groups adapt to and resist such dynamics within their historical, institutional, and organizational contexts.
-To conduct research, I frequently collaborate with government agencies, such as Colorado and New York states, and non-profit organizations, such as Asian American Advancing Justice–Atlanta and Asian American Advocacy Fund.
+To conduct research, I frequently collaborate with government agencies, such as New York, Colorado, and New Mexico states, and non-profit organizations, such as Asian American Advancing Justice–Atlanta and Asian American Advocacy Fund.

 My research projects focus on three main areas: